polca/premise/docs/transform.rst

 A series of transformations are applied to the Life Cycle Inventory (LCI) database to align process performance and technology market shares with the outputs from the Integrated Assessment Model (IAM) scenario.

-Battery
-"""""""
+Mobile batteries
+""""""""""""""""

-Inventories for several battery technologies are provided in *premise*.
+Inventories for several battery technologies for mobile applications are provided in *premise*.
 See EXTRACT/Import of additional inventories/Li-ion batteries for additional information.

 *premise* adjusts the mass of battery packs throughout the database to reflect progress in specific energy density (kWh/kg cell).